dgomesdev/to_do_list_api/README.md

 ### Description

 This application allows the user to register, login, add, modify and delete tasks.
+It has unit tests with Mockito and JUnit

 ## Class diagram